soulverteam/SoulverCore/README.md

 # SoulverCore
 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

 SoulverCore is a framework that lets you evaluate day-to-day mathematical expressions.
-It powers the popular notepad-calculator app [Soulver](https://soulver.app).
 It has a very simple API with sensible defaults.
 It is also quite customizable.
 You can also access SoulverCore via a [web-based API](https://rapidapi.com/soulver-soulvercloud/api/evaluate-expression).

 ## Requirements